AlanReviews/alan-reviews-updates/content/pages/faq.md

 I am unsure what other milestones I will do when I get more subscribers.
 If you have any ideas, feel free to let me know.

 # Why were there years of inactivity?
 I was busy with work, school, and life.
 I did not have the time or energy to make new videos.
+In addition, I did not have a powerful computer to edit videos.

 # What are your computer specs and peripherals?
 My old gaming PC